MACP Runtime

 Cancellation

-Cancellation transitions a session from OPEN to EXPIRED without rewriting history.
+Cancellation transitions a session to the terminal CANCELLED state — distinct from EXPIRED (TTL / runtime policy) — without rewriting history.
 By default, only the session initiator is authorized to cancel.
 Deployments may extend this through policy.
 Late-arriving messages are rejected because the lifecycle state is no longer OPEN.